steadybit/action-kit/go/action_kit_sdk/README.md

 - JSON marshalling and unmarshalling of action inputs and outputs
 - The sdk will wrap around your `describe` call and will provide some meaningful defaults for your endpoint definitions.
-- (TODO) An additional layer of rollback stability.
+- An additional layer of rollback stability.
 The SDK will keep a copy of your action state in memory to be able to rollback to the previous state in case of connections issues.

 ## Installation